marcellonovak/marcellonovak/README.md

   <tr style="border: none;">
     <!-- Text block -->
     <td style="width: 50%; border: none; vertical-align: top;">
-      <p>I'm currently a junior at ERAU Prescott, majoring in Computer Engineering, with a minor in Mathematics.</p>
+      <p>I'm currently a senior at ERAU Prescott, majoring in Computer Engineering, minoring in Mathematics.</p>
       <p>Some of the things I'm currently working on/learning: <br>
-        &emsp; - Realtime systems design in OpenArbor DEOS &emsp; - LLM feature selection and tuning for generalization &emsp; - DO-178 software standards for robust programming and collaboration <br>
+        &emsp; - Realtime systems design in OpenArbor DEOS <br>
+        &emsp; - LLM feature selection and tuning for generalization <br>
+        &emsp; - DO-178 software standards for robust programming and collaboration <br>
         &emsp; - Tinkering with ReactJS to use as a framework for my <a href="https://marcellonovak.com">Portfolio Website</a> <br>
         &emsp; - Linux/VMs, creating domain controllers and a NAS